rocktronica/OneFileCMS/readme.markdown

 - I want to thank [fermuch](http://github.com/fermuch) for the client-side hashing suggestion.
 While a somewhat different approach was ultlimately employed, his original solution provided the insight needed to approach the idea in general.

-### November 12, 2012 (v3.4.14)

-- Courtesy of [Fuchur777](github.com/Fuchur777), added option to restrict OneFileCMS to a specified folder (and it's sub-folders).
-- Fixed issue on Upload page if using PHP v3.2.12 or earlier.
-- A few miscellaneous code improvements.

-### November 11, 2012

-- Thanks to [zaykin](https://github.com/zaykin) for the Russian language file!

-### November 5, 2012 (v3.4.13)

-- Thanks to [symsec](http://github.com/symsec) for the Dutch (Nederlands) language file!
-- Otherwise, mostly some incidental code improvements and cleanup.

 --------------------------------------------------------------------------------

 # OneFileCMS